-- Use your legs and trunk assist in the toss rather than just your arms.
+- Use your legs and trunk to assist in the toss rather than just your arms.

 - Be safe and enjoy the snow.

-To keep you in shape for shovelling make the squat exercise a regular part of you exercise program.
+Make the squat exercise a regular part of you exercise program to keep you in shape for shoveling.
 There are several types of squat exercises (they vary depending on your prescribed exercise level) in the Exercise for Better Bones program.

-The MelioGuide Activities of Daily Living cover common chores like cleaning the house, yardwork, using the washer and dryer, grooming and many more.
+The MelioGuide Activities of Daily Living covers common chores like cleaning the house, yard-work, using the washer and dryer, grooming and many more.
 Consider it the complete checklist for someone with osteoporosis, osteopenia or low bone density.

 Activities of Daily Living